apidesignmatters/apidesignmatters.github.io/_posts/2024-08-19-validating-api-requests.md

 > Techniques for API Request Validation

-Next up in the API Patterns series on API Design Matters, I'd like to present some patterns for validating API requests.
+Next up in the [API Design Patterns]({{'/api-design-patterns' | relative_url}}) series on API Design Matters, I'd like to present some patterns for validating API requests.

 ![alt text]({{ '/assets/img/Validating-API-Requests.png' | relative_url}})